mmaaz60/mvits_for_class_agnostic_od/README.md

-# MViTS Excel at Class-agnostic Object Detection
+# MViTs Excel at Class-agnostic Object Detection
-Multi-modal Transformers Excel at Class-agnostic Object Detection
+Multi-modal Vision Transformers Excel at Class-agnostic Object Detection

 ## Evaluation
 * The proided codebase contains the pre-computed detections for all datasets using ours MDef-DETR model.
 The provided directory structure is as follows,